 server.conf which is a rounded (ceiling) of the

 This section describes methods for optimizing ingestion of InfluxDB line protocol messages over TCP.
 For all configuration settings available for this subsystem, see the InfluxDB line over TCP configuration reference.

 When the message length is known, a starting point for optimization on ingestion is setting maximum measurement sizes and specifying buffer size for processing records:

-Given a single client sending data to QuestDB via InfluxDB line protocol over TCP,
+Given a single client sending data to QuestDB via InfluxDB line protocol over

-pins it with
+and pins it with

 affinity to a CPU by core ID: